bright/new-www/content/blog/2021-05-19-what-are-the-stages-of-app-development.md

 ![Building the MVP](/images/3_mvp.png)

 * According to the first feedback received during the prototyping stage, the software development agency creates the first version of the mobile app. **[MVP](/our-areas/mvp-development) is the minimal version of the product/service including only crucial features.**
-* Developing crucial features helps to reduce time to market and prevent app owners from spending too much money for the product that hasn’t been verified by the market yet.
+* Developing crucial features helps to reduce time to market and prevent app owners from spending too much money on a product that hasn’t been verified by the market yet.
 * MVP development works closely with the agile methodology.
 * Business trends and technologies transform every day so **developing MVPs helps quickly enter the market** and easily adapt to any possible business or technical changes.
 * MVP is also an opportunity to meet first technical challenges that could have been missed during prototyping phase such as: accessing geo location in the background or handling [bluetooth](/our-areas/bluetooth-development) communication with other devices.